 Staying engaged is also huge.
 I’ve seen both sides of this.
 I’ve known people that retired and did nothing.
 When they were 75, it seemed as though they were in their 90′s.
 On the other hand, I’ve seen retirees in their 90′s that seem as though they are in their 70′s because they are always up and about, moving all around.
 My Dad retired by going from full time to part time for a few years.
 Once he fully retired, he has stayed active.
 He pays golf all of the time and does small projects around the house and works int he garden.
 Staying active allows you to fully enjoy your retirement.

 Lastly, I think being flexible is big.
-Maybe you are on track to retire at 65 but you just can’t stand your current job any longer.
+Maybe you are on track to retire early but you just can’t stand your current job any longer.
 But quitting and taking a position you really want may force you to have to work until 70.
 For me, if my current job was really that unbearable, I would rethink my retirement plans and consider working until 70.
 Likewise, if a child comes along, you may have to delay retirement.
 Be staying flexible, you can ensure you will remain happy now and into the future.